uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 ### Packages

-Packages add functionnalities to R and RStudio.
+Packages add functionalities to R and RStudio.
 There are more than 17000 available.

 You can see the list of installed packages in your “Packages” tab, or by using the `library()` function without any argument.